The intended workload (presence plus work at home or in the lab) is

 complete

-clean classes built using design patterns; defensive programming;
+clean classes built using design patterns; defensive programming; instrumented code

 self-explaining